-For applicants in the social sciences or humanities, doctoral degrees should be completed between January 1, 2019 and July 1, 2022 (3-year window).
-Within the social sciences, applicants for predoctoral fellowships in the fields of economics and political science must complete their doctoral degree by July 1, 2023.
+- For applicants in the social sciences, doctoral degrees should be completed between January 1, 2020 and July 1, 2023 (3-year window), or August 31, 2023 for applicants in the Department of Economics.
+Within the social sciences, applicants for predoctoral fellowships in the fields of economics and political science must complete their doctoral degree by July 1, 2024.

 I will finish my doctorate after July 1 of next year.
 Am I still eligible to apply this fall?

-Only applicants in the fields of economics and political science may be considered for a predoctoral fellowship, and must complete their doctoral degree by July 1, 2023.
+Only applicants in the fields of Economics and Political Science may be considered for a predoctoral fellowship, and must complete their doctoral degree by July 1, 2024.

 Finding a Mentor